BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 ### Early Static Music vs. Adaptive Music

 In the early days of gaming, music was often a simple, unchanging loop due to hardware limitations.
-For example, the 1978 game Space Invaders featured a repetitive four-note loop that increased i tempo as enemies approached, adding tension despite the simplicity.
+For example, the 1978 game Space Invaders featured a repetitive four-note loop that increased in tempo as enemies approached, adding tension despite the simplicity.
 This can be considered an early form of adaptive music, as the soundtrack responded to in-game events.

 As technology advanced, game designers/composers began creating more complex and dynamic soundtracks.
 Most games now feature adaptive music that changes based on player actions, environmental factors, and narrative progression.